ChaosTheProducer/Ours/README.md

-# 4D TTT
+# 4D TTT （Test Time Training for 4D Medical Image Interpolation）

 ## 📖 Overview
-This is the implementation for the Test Time Training for 4D Medical ImageInterpolation
+This is the implementation for the Test Time Training for 4D Medical Image Interpolation

 ## Code Fundation
 Our code is partially built on [UVI-Net](https://github.com/jungeun122333/UVI-Net)